spectrapepper/spectrapepper/paper/paper.md

 **spectrapepper** is a Python package that aims to ease and accelerate the use of advanced tools such as machine learning and combinatorial analysis, through simple, straightforward, and intuitive code and functions.
 This library includes a wide range of tools for spectroscopic data analysis in every step, including data acquisition, processing, analysis, results, and visualization.
-Ultimately, **spectrappeper** enables the design of automated measurement systems for spectroscopy and the combinatorial analysis of big data through high statistics, artificial intelligence, and machine learning. **spectrapepper** is built in Python 3 [@VanRossumGuidoDrake2009], and also uses third-party packages including numpy [@Harris2020], pandas [@Reback2021], scipy [@Virtanen2020], and matpotlib [@Caswell2021], and encourages
+Ultimately, **spectrapepper** enables the design of automated measurement systems for spectroscopy and the combinatorial analysis of big data through high statistics, artificial intelligence, and machine learning. **spectrapepper** is built in Python 3 [@VanRossumGuidoDrake2009], and also uses third-party packages including numpy [@Harris2020], pandas [@Reback2021], scipy [@Virtanen2020], and matpotlib [@Caswell2021], and encourages